The ePUB Format and You

 If you prefer to read on a desktop or laptop computer using software just for that purpose, you can find options for that as well.
 Once again, Adobe Digital Editions will get you into in ePUB book.
 Using Windows, Linux, or OS X, you can read books directly in calibre.
 In OS X, you can get a program called Bookle, but it is apparently not free and I like free options.

 Download the ePUB file of my short story, via the link shown above.
 You can use that file to experiment with as you find the most convenient way for you to read ePUB books on your device of choice.
-If you read the short story in that file, I would appreciate an honest review on the site of your choice!
+If you read the short story in that file, I would appreciate it if you would write an honest review on the site of your choice!

 Photo by Morguefile contributor pippalou, used under license.